 - Cannot be an advertorial for your service or product.

 - Can be an excerpt from your non-fiction book.
+Here’s an example of how we handle book excerpts and the credit at the end of the article:

 - Should preferably be original and not previously published on the Internet.
 We will consider articles that have been posted on your own blog/website or another niche website with limited readership; such an article must include a disclosure: “A version of this article originally appeared on www.My Blog.com.”